-First, you can participate in research studies conducted outside of class by researchers in MOR at Marshall.
-You will earn 1⁄2 credit or 1 credit for each separate study you complete; most sessions are no more than one hour long.
-You will need to obtain 2.0 credits during the semester in order to fulfill the research requirement.
-If you choose this option, please register for an account at http://marshall-mor.sona-systems.com no later than Friday, August 28, 2020.
-Those who do not register or reactivate by this date will be required to complete Option 2 (research papers, see below).
-After you verify your SONA account, you will need to check the site regularly to find open studies and sign yourself up to participate in them.
-Sometimes, email announcements are made as well but please do not rely on them.
-Studies are scheduled throughout the semester, on various days and times, both online and in-person.
-While there are usually enough studies to accommodate all students, it is important that you complete your credits early for your own peace of mind and to make sure you can find all the studies you need.
-You are not guaranteed an available study spot.
-As a courtesy to the researcher and other students waiting for spots, please use the online system to cancel your appointment within 6 hours if you cannot make it.
+- OPTION 1: Participate in research studies.
+To do this, you will attend sessions outside of class, participating in studies conducted by researchers in MOR at the Marshall School of Business.
+You will earn 0.5 or 1.0 credit for each separate study you complete; most sessions are no more than one hour long.
+You will need to obtain 2.0 credits during the semester to fulfill the research requirement.
+Students must be age 18 or older by Sunday, October 4, 2020 to choose Option 1; otherwise, you will need to use Option 2. - How to Choose Participation Option: Register for a SONA account at http://marshall-mor.sona-systems.com/ no later than Friday, August 28, 2020.
+Instructions are also posted on Blackboard.
+Those who do not register or reactivate by this date will be required to complete Option 2 (research papers; see below).
+After you verify your SONA account, you will need to check the SONA site regularly to find open studies and sign yourself to participate in them.
+Sometimes email announcements are made as well, but please do not rely on them.
+Studies are scheduled throughout the semester at various days and times (both online and in-person).
+Please remember to cancel within 6 hours if you cannot attend a study.
+While there are usually enough studies to accommodate all students, it is important that you complete your credit early for your own peace of mind and to be sure you can find all the studies you need.
+You are not guaranteed enough study spots.
 To receive full participation credits, you must earn your first credit by Friday, October 2, 2020.
-Your other credits can be earned any time before Friday, November 13, 2020 (the last day of classes).

-Please note the following regarding Option 1:

-- If you already have a SONA research study account from a past BUAD 304 or BUAD 497 course, you will still need to email the administrator from the website (mor.sona@marshall.usc.edu) by Friday, August 28, 2020 in order to request account reactivation.
+Your final credits can be earned any time before Friday, October 2, 2020.
+Your final credits can be earned any time before Friday, October 2, 2020.
+Your final - Previous BUAD 304/497 Student?
+Important Information on Account Reactivation: If you already have a SONA research study account from a past BUAD 304/497 course, you will still need to email (mor.sona@marshall.usc.edu) the administrator from the website by Friday, August 28, 2020 in order to request account reactivation.
 Past credits earned CANNOT be used for current courses.
-If you see past credits appearing in your profile, you must notify the administrator immediately. - If you are enrolled in BUAD 307 (Marketing), please make sure you visit the Marketing research study website your Marketing professor has given you (see your Marketing course syllabus).
+If you see past credits appearing in you profile, you must notify the administrator immediately. - If you are enrolled in Marketing (MKT) BUAD 307:

+Please make sure you can visit the Marketing research study website your Marketing professor has given you (see your Marketing course syllabus).
 Each course has its own unique SONA Systems web address.
-Credits will NOT transfer from one course to the other for credit fulfillment no exceptions.

-Option 2.
-Research Papers

-Your second way to complete the research requirement is to write 2 short, 3-page research papers on topics prearranged with your Instructor.
-Papers must be turned in by Friday, November 13, 2020 (the last day of classes) to your Instructor.
+Credits will NOT transfer from one course to another for credit fulfillment (no exceptions). - OPTION 2: Research Papers.
+You can also complete the research requirement by writing three short (3-page) research papers on topics pre-approved by your Professor or Discussion Instructor.
+Papers must be turned in by Friday, November 13, 2020 (the last day of classes) to your Professor or Discussion Instructor.

-- ➤ Questions about the completion of the research studies (Option 1) should be directed to the administrator (mor.sona@marshall.usc.edu).
-Please review the MOR SONA Frequently Asked Questions on the next page for additional assistance. - > Option 2 topics should be discussed with your instructor (not the administrator).
+Questions about completion of studies (Option 1) should be directed to mor.sona@marshall.usc.edu.
+Please review the SONA FAQs for additional assistance.